ConjurTech/slate/source/includes/api/_exchange_information.html.md

 # Exchange information

-The tickers section consists of endpoints that allow retrieval of basic Switcheo Exchange information.
+This section consists of endpoints that allow retrieval of Switcheo Exchange information.
 Authentication is not required for these endpoints.

 ## Timestamp